 Cloning an Audience

-Navigate to the Your Saved Audiences page from the Dashboard by clicking on the list icon, then selecting Audiences.
+Navigate to the Your Saved Audiences page by clicking on the list icon, then selecting Audiences.

 On the Your Saved Audiences page, find the Audience you'd like to clone and click on the ellipsis icon (...) on its tile.
 Select Clone from the drop-down.